Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: Introduction

-Two methods to modeling distributional ambiguity—phi divergence \citep{BenTalPhiDivergence, wang2025sinkhorn} and Wasserstein distance \citep{esfahani_kuhn_2018, murthy2019quantifying, gao2023wasserstein}—have become popular, if not standard, modeling approaches in distributionally robust optimization.
+Two methods to modeling distributional ambiguity—$\phi$-divergence \citep{bental1987penalty,bayraksan_love_2015, BenTalPhiDivergence, wang2025sinkhorn} and Wasserstein distance \citep{esfahani_kuhn_2018, murthy2019quantifying, gao2023wasserstein}—have become popular, if not standard, modeling approaches in DRO.
 They have been recently unified by \cite{jiajin2025unifying} in a framework combining optimal transport with conditional moment constraints, and whose duality generalizes those of the prior models.
-In this note, we derive new results and insights for this framework via perturbation duality; specifically, we circumvent a compactness assumption that \cite{jiajin2025unifying} conjectured was necessary for its duality result.
-Like \cite{gao2022short}, we address the role of the \textit{Interchangeability Principle} \citep{rockafellar1971integral} in the formulation of this distributionally robust dual formulation, and like \cite{gao2022short}, we also strive for cogent, short and general proofs throughout via perturbations.
+Therein, a discrepancy metric is used that is itself a transport problem with conditional moment constraints, studied recently in \cite{carlier2026weak}.
+In this note, we derive new results and insights for this framework via perturbation duality .
+Like \cite{gao2022short}, we address the role of the \textit{Interchangeability Principle} \citep{rockafellar1971integral} in the formulation of this distributionally robust dual formulation, and like \cite{gao2022short}, we also strive for cogent, short, and general proofs throughout via perturbations.

-As far as a unified duality theory for robust and distributionally robust optimization, however, a framework was first proposed in \cite{beck2009duality}, and subsequent investigation was followed by \cite{jeyakumar2014strong, li2011robust, dinh2017characterizations}, and most recently by \cite{zhen2025unified}.
-Termed \textit{robust duality} as well as \textit{primal-worst equals dual-best}, the literature has sought to provide ways to derive dual formulations to the prototypical min-max forms of (distributionally) robust optimization problems.
-To date, there has been some inconsistency, with both nonconvex and convex formulations proposed.
-We demonstrate how perturbations can provide a language general enough to unify this concept, and show how previous attempts to do so by \cite{zhen2025unified} can be greatly simplified.
+As far as a unified duality theory for RO and DRO, however, a framework was first proposed in \cite{beck2009duality}, and subsequent investigation was followed by \cite{jeyakumar2014strong, li2011robust, dinh2017characterizations}, and most recently by \cite{zhen2025unified}.
+Termed \textit{robust duality} as well as \textit{primal-worst equals dual-best}, the literature has sought to provide ways to derive dual formulations to the prototypical min-max forms of RO/DRO problems.
+To date, the notion of dual-best has been formalized in different ways across this literature, leading to both nonconvex and convex formulations.